Part I - Family Origins and Childhood

 sustenance from the mother!

-Though this somewhat mystical text is quite difficult to understand, the overall theme can possibly be summed up in the first line: Be done with rote learning.
-In other words, it is preferable to learn and become smart without traditional, orthodox learning.
+The overall, somewhat esoteric message of this text can possibly be summed up in the first line: Be done with rote learning.
+In other words, it is preferable to learn and grow one's intellect without traditional, orthodox learning.

-In one of the lines of the original Chinese text we see the character: .
-This character from the text also happens to represent the name "Akira" in modern Japanese kanji.
+In the third sentence of the second paragraph of the the original Chinese text we see the character: .
+This particular character also happens to be one of the possible representations the name "Akira" in modern Japanese kanji.
 (Kanji is one of the primary "alphabets" used in the written Japanese language.
 It is directly adapted from written Chinese.)
-Because Toshizo was particularly impressed by the wisdom contained in this 20th chapter of one of his favorite philosophical texts, he chose to use the character to represent the name "Akira" for his newest son.
+Because Toshizo was particularly impressed by the wisdom contained in this text, he chose one of its characters, , to represent the name "Akira" for his newest son.

-In September 1920, little Akira began his schooling at the Abashiri Elementary school at the age of 6.
-Toshizo was concerned that Akira might have been considered too young to be accepted into the school for the new year so he doctored his youngest son's birth records to show a slightly earlier birth date of March 5, 1914, which placed his son's age closer to 7.
-(Certainly, this was a very brazen action for the local police chief!)
+In September 1920, little Akira began his schooling at the Abashiri Elementary School at the age of six.
+Toshizo had been concerned that Akira might have been considered too young to be accepted into the school for the new year, therefore he doctored his son's birth records to show a slightly earlier birth date of March 5, 1914, which placed his son's age closer to 7.* (Certainly, this was a very brazen action for the local police chief!)
 Akira was enrolled, but his time at the school would be short-lived.
 Very quickly after his enrollment, Toshizo was offered a position to become the head of a police school in Sapporo, the largest city and capital of Hokkaido.
 Toshizo accepted the position and moved his family yet again.
-His tenure as the head of the school lasted a mere few weeks; another, more alluring opportunity presented itself in the town of Obihiro, located near Kushiro, and the family relocated in November 1920.
-Toshizo was hired as police chief of the town.
+His tenure as the head of the school lasted a mere several weeks; another, apparently more alluring opportunity presented itself in a town located near Kushiro: It was now Obihiro that needed a new chief of police.
+Toshizo and his (exasperated?) family up and relocated to that town in November 1920.

-By this time, Toshizo Ifukube had gained a very favorable regional reputation as a tireless civil servant, having served as police chief in several towns.
-The village of Otofuke was aware of Toshizo's renown and its town assembly offered him the post of mayor.
-Feeling that this opportunity represented a step forward for his career, Toshizo accepted the post and moved to Otofuke in May 1923 with his wife Kiwa and his two youngest children, Isao and Akira.
-The eldest daughter Kikuyo was already married by this time and the other children, Katsuko, Tokiko and Muneo, were pursuing their studies in Sapporo under the adult supervision of their paternal grandmother, Suzu, and a maidservant named Hama Wakazuki.
+By this time, Toshizo Ifukube had gained a very favorable regional reputation as a tireless and committed publicservant, having served as the police chief of several municipalities.
+The town assembly of Otofuke, aware of Toshizo's renown and impressed by his leadership qualities, reached out the the Obihiro police chief him the important job as their town's mayor.
+Feeling that this opportunity represented a step forward for his career, Toshizo accepted the mayorship and moved to Otofuke in July 1923 with his wife Kiwa and his two youngest children, Isao and Akira.
+The eldest daughter Kikuyo was already married by this time and the other children, Katsuko, Tokiko and Muneo, were pursuing their studies in Sapporo under the adult supervision of their grandmother Suzu and a live-in maidservant.
+Akira himself was to start the fourth grade at the beginning of the school year.

-There was no train service between Obihiro and the more rural Otofuke (train service was limited in general in Hokkaido).
+There was no railroad from Obihiro to the more rural Otofuke; train service was limited in general in Hokkaido.
 Consequently, the Ifukubes rode a horse-drawn carriage to their new destination.
-During this ride, young Akira, aged 9, received his first substantive glimpse into the world of the Ainu, northern Japan's indigenous population.
+During this ride young Akira, aged nine, received his first substantive glimpse into the world of the Ainu, northern Japan's indigenous population.
 Just outside of the town limits, the carriage passed through an Ainu village, known in their language as a kotan.
 Akira was at once fascinated and a little frightened by the exotic features and dress of these people as they milled about in front of their strange grass structures.
 Once the carriage arrived in the center of the village and he saw Japanese people and modern buildings, Akira felt a sense of relief that he and his family had not moved to some completely alien world.
-The boy would soon discover, however, that these peculiar Ainu people, who made up about 50% of Otofuke's population, would play an important role in the development of his persona.
+The boy would soon discover, however, that these peculiar Ainu people, who made up about half of Otofuke's population, would play an important role in the development of his persona.

-The Ainu are an animist, hunter-gatherer people indigenous to northern Japan (Hokkaido and northern Honshu, Japan's "main island") and the Russian Far East (Sakhalin, the Kuril Islands, and southern Kamchatka).
+The Ainu are an animist, hunter-gatherer people indigenous to northern Japan (Hokkaido and northern Honshu) and the Russian Far East (Sakhalin, the Kuril Islands, and southern Kamchatka).

 exact origins of the Ainu are not known, but it had long been believed